eericzzhao/cse15l-lab-reports/LabReport1.md

 **What is happening here?** Without the proper path, entering "cat" does not print anything.
 It will instead leave a space that will repeat user input.

 **Possible error?** There are no errors as the command is waiting for user input.
-There will be a slot for input that will repeat any input typed into the terminal.
+There will be a slot for input that will repeat any input typed into the terminal, turning standard input into standard output.

 ---